 When the crash was discovered the next morning, searchers found a wing embedded in a tree and the engine in a six-foot hole in the ground, suggesting it had plunged head-first into the ground.
 Everyone had been killed on impact.

-Patsy Cline’s death shocked the music world.
+The death of Patsy Cline shocked the music world.

 But although she died young, Cline definitely left her mark on country music.
 She matched lipstick with pants and cowboy boots, and became the first woman to wear pants on stage at the Grand Ole Opry.
 Cline’s distinctive singing style helped bridge the gap between pop and country music, and in 1973, Cline became the first solo female artist elected to the Country Music Hall of Fame.